alexanderwe/the-traveler/README.md

 ### Prerequisites

-To use this package you will need to obtain an API access key from the Bungie.net developer webiste.
+To use this package you will need to obtain an API access key from the Bungie.net developer website.
 Please visit [https://www.bungie.net/en/Application](https://www.bungie.net/en/Application) to obtain your access token.

 After obtaining your access token you are ready for using the Destiny 2 API in your next awesome project.